-Make gifts – for something truly memorable, personal and useful, make your gifts!
-From something as simple as fudge, a recipe in a jar, or even some home-cooked meals for another busy parent is often much more appreciated.
+Make gifts – for something truly memorable, personal, and useful, make your gifts!
+Something as simple as fudge, a recipe in a jar, or even some home-cooked meals for another busy parent is often much more appreciated.

 Do away with wrapping paper and cards – exchanging Christmas cards is becoming a thing of the past it seems!
 Instead of wrapping paper, purchase Santa sacks or gift bags that can be reused again and again, saving money and also the environment.

 Decorating – you don’t need to head out to the shops to purchase new decorations every year!
 Use want you have at home from previous years, or do without things like crackers.
 Search your garden for fresh flowers and greenery to brighten up your home, or Google Christmas crafts for the kids to complete and decorate with.

 The costs of Christmas entertaining can really add up, especially if you are hosting!
 Here are a few tips to help with the ‘entertaining load’ when doing Christmas on a budget.